-NAPERVILLE COMMUNITY UNIT SCHOOL DISTRICT 203 HIGH SCHOOL SUMMER SCHOOL 2023 Summer School is a condensed learning experience that concentrates coursework normally covered in an 18-week term into a 3-week term.
+Naperville Community Unit School District 203 High School Summer School 2025 Summer School is a condensed learning experience that concentrates coursework normally covered in an 18-week term into a 3-week term.
 We strongly encourage your close consideration of the nature of the summer school experience before registering for any summer school classes.
 Additionally, you must consult the academic counselor for assistance in selecting appropriate summer classes.
-Follow District 203 Summer Learning on Twitter for updated program information @203Summer For questions regarding registration or payment, please email us at summerlearning@naperville203.org.
-GENERAL INFORMATION SUMMER SCHOOL DIRECTOR: Heather Schild SUMMER SCHOOL ASSISTANT DIRECTOR: Tom Gebbie REGISTRATION Registration opens on March 1st, 2023 Registration Deadlines:
+For questions regarding registration or payment, please email us at summerlearning@naperville203.org.
+Summer School Director: Heather Schild Summer School Assistant Director: Tom Gebbie Registration Link Registration begins March 5, 2025 and reflects a \$25 non-refundable fee per class.
+Late registration will be held on a space-available basis.
+Please be advised that course enrollment is subject to availability.
+Also, a minimum student enrollment must be met in order to run each course.
+Registration Deadlines: